cgrindel/renovate_bzlmod_support/design.md

 Even though there is a release with compatibility level `2`, it is ignored because it is a prerelease.

+### Datasource

+A [datasource in the renovate framework] encapsulates the retrieval of release information for a package.
+This design introduces a new datasource, `bazel-registry`.
+It will query a [Bazel registry] for the specified module.
+If it is found, release information for the module will be returned.
+Otherwise, a `null` value will be retured.

+The `bazel-registry` datasource will leverage Renovate's [custom registry support] to search across [multiple Bazel registries].
+It will be configured to use Renovate's `hunt` [registry strategy], searching across the configured registry URLs until the named Bazel module is found.

+The default versioning scheme will be `bazel-module`, as discussed in earlier in the document.

 <!-- Future Sections